 How to install multiple video grabbers on one computer

-If you need to capture from multiple VGA or DVI sources to the same computer, the Epiphan Capture software supports that function for such video grabbers as DVI2USB 3.0, DVI2PCIe and VGA2USB.
-In our example we will install four video grabbers: DVI2PCIe, VGA2USB and 2 DVI2USB 3.0 products.
+If you need to capture from multiple VGA or DVI sources to the same computer, the Epiphan Capture software supports that function for such video grabbers as DVI2USB 3.0, DVI2PCIe, DVI2PCIe Duo and SDI2USB 3.0.
+In our example we will install four video grabbers: DVI2PCIe, SDI2USB 3.0 and 2 DVI2USB 3.0 products.

-This demonstration shows you how the Epiphan software can capture from multiple video grabbers.
+This demonstration shows you how the Epiphan Capture Tool captures from multiple video grabbers.
 If you are using the Epiphan API, DirectShow, QuickTime or Video4Linux interfaces, this demonstration will help confirm that the video grabbers are being recognized by your operating system and that your application can capture from multiple sources.
 (Note that software that supports capture from AV.io HD generally also supports capturing from multiple AV.io HD video grabbers in a manner similar to the way the steps described for the Epiphan Capture Tool below.)

 Step 1: Connect your devices to the sources and to the PC you would like to capture to and launch the Epiphan Capture application.